Gravity turn

 A gravity turn or zero-lift turn is a maneuver used in launching a spacecraft into, or descending from, an orbit around a celestial body such as a planet or a moon.
-It is a trajectory optimization that uses gravity to steer the vehicle onto its desired trajectory.
-It offers two main advantages over a trajectory controlled solely through the vehicle's own thrust.
+It is a trajectory optimization that uses gravity solely through the vehicle's own thrust.
 First, the thrust is not used to change the spacecraft's direction, so more of it is used to accelerate the vehicle into orbit.
 Second, and more importantly, during the initial ascent phase the vehicle can maintain low or even zero angle of attack.
 This minimizes transverse aerodynamic stress on the launch vehicle, allowing for a lighter launch vehicle.

 The term gravity turn can also refer to the use of a planet's gravity to change a spacecraft's direction in situations other than entering or leaving the orbit.
 When used in this context, it is similar to a gravitational slingshot; the difference is that a gravitational slingshot often increases or decreases spacecraft velocity and changes direction, while the gravity turn only changes direction.

 Launch procedure

 Vertical climb

 A gravity turn is commonly used with rocket powered vehicles that launch vertically, like the Space Shuttle.
 The rocket begins by flying straight up, gaining both vertical speed and altitude.
 During this portion of the launch, gravity acts directly against the thrust of the rocket, lowering its vertical acceleration.
-Losses associated with this slowing are known as gravity drag, and can be minimized by executing the next phase of the launch, the pitchover maneuver, as soon as possible.
+Losses associated with this slowing are known as gravity drag, and can be minimized by executing the next phase of the launch, the pitchover maneuver or roll program, as soon as possible.
 The pitchover should also be carried out while the vertical velocity is small to avoid large aerodynamic loads on the vehicle during the maneuver.

 The pitchover maneuver consists of the rocket gimbaling its engine slightly to direct some of its thrust to one side.
 This force creates a net torque on the ship, turning it so that it no longer points vertically.
 The pitchover angle varies with the launch vehicle and is included in the rocket's inertial guidance system.
 For some vehicles it is only a few degrees, while other vehicles use relatively large angles (a few tens of degrees).
 After the pitchover is complete, the engines are reset to point straight down the axis of the rocket again.
 This small steering maneuver is the only time during an ideal gravity turn ascent that thrust must be used for purposes of steering.
 The pitchover maneuver serves two purposes.
 First, it turns the rocket slightly so that its flight path is no longer vertical, and second, it places the rocket on the correct heading for its ascent to orbit.
 After the pitchover, the rocket's angle of attack is adjusted to zero for the remainder of its climb to orbit.
 This zeroing of the angle of attack reduces lateral aerodynamic loads and produces negligible lift force during the ascent.